Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Hokkaido — vast nature and fresh seafood

-Hokkaido, Japan's northernmost island, is famous for its vast natural scenery and outstanding fresh produce.
+Hokkaido, Japan's northernmost main island, is known for its vast natural landscapes and fresh local cuisine.

-• Hakodate: A charming port city renowned for its breathtaking night views and well-preserved historic architecture.
+• Hakodate: Known for its beautiful night views and historic architecture

-• Furano & Biei: Popular destinations offering iconic lavender fields in the summer and world-class ski resorts in the winter.
+• Furano and Biei: Popular for lavender fields in summer and ski resorts in winter

 Kyushu and Okinawa Area